-To arrange consultation with tax payers, non-domestic rate-payers, service users and other local representatives about fulfilment of the best value duties and to involve representatives of local persons in the exercise of Council functions.

-To enter into any agreement with any other public body for the supply of goods and services subject to this being in accordance with the Council's Budget and Policy Framework, Financial Regulations and Contract Procedure Rules.
+- a.
+To arrange consultation with tax payers, non-domestic rate-payers, service users and other local representatives about fulfilment of the best value duties and to involve representatives of local persons in the exercise of Council functions. - b.
+To enter into any agreement with any other public body for the supply of goods and services subject to this being in accordance with the Council's Budget and Policy Framework, Financial Procedure Rules and Contract Standing Orders.

-To make arrangements for co-ordinating the activities of the Council and those of any charity established for purposes similar or complementary to services provided by the Council in the interests of persons who may benefit from those services or from the charity and to disclose to any such charity any information obtained in connection with the services provided by the Council.
+c.
+To make arrangements for co-ordinating the activities of the Council and those of any charity or similar body established for purposes similar or complementary to services provided by the Council in the interests of persons who may benefit from those services or from the charity or similar body and to disclose to any such charity or similar body any information obtained in connection with the services provided by the Council.